nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/notebooks/README.md

 This notebook contains high-level analysis of industries, occupations and skills green measures.

+### Regional Comparison

+The `regional_comparison.ipynb` notebook contains code to create a chloropleth of regional comparisons of the greenness measures.

 ### Sampling Analysis

-This notebook contains high-level analysis of different OJO samples
+This notebook contains high-level analysis of different OJO samples.